Archive for the ‘Vancouver’ Category

 In all of this there is rumoured involvement of a neighbouring landowner, said to have ties to the City, who has had his eye on these lots, but this is not yet confirmed.
 In any case there have been reports of what appears to be suspicious vandalism of the Ming Sung building since the City closed it off.

 Access to the building is currently barred.
 The Instant Coffee art collective is unfortunately away in Korea working on a project.
 Its friends in Vancouver would like to help but are unable to enter and clear out all its goods.
 The City has been arbitrary and unresponsive throughout with all parties.
 Its uncommunicativeness serves to give the appearance of wanting to bury the story and complete the demolitions as fast as possible before an outcry can be raised.
 If the belongings of the tenants are destroyed in a demolition – and since tenants can’t get in to retrieve their possessions this seems inevitable – will the City compensate them?
 And in a city that is the 2nd most unaffordable in the world relative to median income, where will these tenants go?

-The City will no doubt say that the public doesn’t have all the facts (and given the lack of transparency of the current administration, there’s often some truth to that), that the offending building is a “fire trap” (ie. the municipal version of the “national security” excuse), and in short that the City knows best.
+The City has said, and will no doubt continue to say, that the public doesn’t have all the facts (and given the lack of transparency of the current administration, there’s often some truth to that), that the offending building is a “fire trap” (ie. the municipal version of the “national security” excuse), and in short that the City knows best.

 But does it?